 The Prophet said, “It is the date-palm tree.”
 Ibn ‘Umar added, “I told this to ‘Umar (later on), who said, ‘Had you said it, I would have preferred it over such-and such a thing!”
 (Bukhari)

-But would he have become such a great man if it weren’t for the way his father made a point of involving him in the daily gatherings of the elder Sahabah with The prophet (PBUH))?
+But would he have become such a great man if it weren’t for the way his father made a point of involving him in the daily gatherings of the elder Sahabah with the Prophet (PBUH))?

-Fathers assume that “their mother will deal with them”… Suddenly, they realize that their sons are no longer young boys, but overgrown males with no understanding of Islamic manhood.Pages: 1 2
+Fathers assume that “their mother will deal with them”… Suddenly, they realize that their sons are no longer young boys but grown males with no understanding of Islamic manhood.Pages: 1 2